b2moo/learn/README.md

 Reproducing the results from the article
 ----------------------------------------

-In order to generate the file `plots.pdf`, please run
+In order to generate the file `plots.pdf`, please run:

 	experiments.sh all

 The keyword `all` can be replaced by one of the 6 benchmarks below, a second